Shiloh Jolie Pitt Steps Out With Mom Angelina Amid Gender Change Repots

 That said, Angelina Jolie and Brad Pitt have remained dedicated to their six children ever since they parted ways last September.

-Earlier this week, after rumors began swirling in regard to a possible reunion, a Hollywood Life source said that Jolie and Pitt would not be getting back together because too much damage had been done to their relationship.
+Earlier this week, after rumors began swirling about a possible reunion, a Hollywood Life source said that Jolie and Pitt would not be getting back together because too much damage had been done to their relationship.